How to Buy Crypto Before Listing on Exchanges

 4. Participate in the Token Sale

 Follow the project’s instructions to buy tokens.
 Some sales are instant; others require whitelisting or staking.
-Velto displays transaction confirmations clearly, so you know exactly what’s happening on-chain.
+Velto presents transaction data more clearly before your wallet prompts you to sign, so you can

 5. Store Tokens Securely

-After purchase, tokens appear in your Velto wallet automatically (or after the claim event).
-You can track their status, view value in your portfolio, and swap or transfer when ready.
+After purchase, tokens appear in your Web3 wallet automatically (or after the claim event).
+You can track their status and view value through velto, and choose when to swap or transfer, while custody always remains with your wallet.

 Why Are Web3 Wallets Essential for Early Crypto Investing?